zaclummys/apex-by-example/soql/README.md

 This query retrieves a single record from the `Account` object with the `Id` and `Name` fields.

-However, if the query returns more than one record, an exception will be thrown.
+However, if the query returns more than one record, an `System.QueryException` will be thrown.

+> [!CAUTION]
+> To query a single object may throw an exception if the query returns more than one record.

 Therefore, you can use the `LIMIT` clause to limit the number of records returned to one:

 ```apex
 Account account = [SELECT Id, Name FROM Account LIMIT 1];